WIPACrepo/iceprod/docs/core/details/index.rst

 Many Task Mode
 --------------

-The main executable i3.exec.py has the option to run directly on an xml configuration file or to query the server for xml configuration files to run on.
-If an xml configuration file is not given as a argument, it will assume many task mode and query the server.
+The main executable i3.exec.py has the option to run directly on a dataset configuration file or to query the server for dataset configuration files to run on.
+If a dataset configuration file is not given as a argument, it will assume many task mode and query the server.
 Whichever mode is used, they both run the same task execution detailed above.